 other pain medicines may increase the chance of bleeding.
 Be sure to take only recommended

-Your doctor may delivery medicines through the IV to help your blood pressure and
+Your doctor may deliver medicines through the IV to help your blood pressure and your

-your heart, and to control any problems with bleeding.
-As your condition stabilizes,
+heart, and to control any problems with bleeding.
+As your condition stabilizes, they

 Once your doctor removes the breathing and stomach tubes and you are stable, you may

 start to drink liquids.
-You can gradually include more solid foods as you can handle
+You can gradually include more solid foods as you can tolerate

 When your doctor determines that you are ready, you will be moved from the ICU to